HappyPedestrian/havue/docs/en/components/drag-and-drop.md

 ## Installation

 ::: info
-If you need other components, refer to[Full Components Installation](./index.md)
+If you need other components, refer to [Full Components Installation](./index.md)
 :::

 To install this component individually, run: